ishtms/nodebook/src/content/buffers/allocation-patterns.md

 // <Buffer 00 00 00 00 00 00 00 00 00 00>
 ```

-No matter how many times you run this, no matter what your application was doing a millisecond before, the result is always the same: a buffer full of zeros.
+No matter how many times you run this, no matter what your application was doing a millisecond before, the result is always the same - a buffer full of zeros.
 This predictability is why it's the default choice.
 You don't have to think about it.
 It just works.
 You can write data into it, knowing you started from a known-good state.

 But this safety comes at a cost.
 That zero-filling step is not free.
 It's a `memset(0)` call down in C++, which is a loop that writes to memory.
 For small buffers, this cost is negligible, lost in the noise of your application.
 But what happens when you're dealing with larger buffers, or you're allocating many smaller buffers in a tight loop?